Micro-Recognition: The Small Kudos That Make a Big Impact

 In a world of sprint deadlines, Slack pings and last-minute bug fixes, it’s easy to assume recognition has to be big to be meaningful—think awards, bonuses, or lengthy appreciation posts.
 But in high-performing Agile teams, the most powerful appreciation often comes in the smallest packages.

 This is the power of micro-recognition: quick, informal kudos that keep momentum and morale high.
+If you want a simple structure for giving meaningful appreciation, you can learn more about how kudo cards work.

 Sometimes all it takes is a "Nice catch, thank you 🙌" to shift someone’s entire day.
 That little moment might feel like nothing to you—but it could be everything to them.